 It turned out desperation was a wonderful substitute for self-respect and self-preservation too.

 He stood up and withdrew two envelopes from his inner breast pocket.
-I caught a whiff of cold, biting citrus and sun-warmed leather as he passed them to me.
-They were toasty from being against his chest, and for a brief second, I imagined slipping my hand under his jacket to the place they’d vacated.
+I took them from him and caught a whiff of cold, biting citrus and sun-warmed leather.
+It figured he smelled good.
+The envelopes were toasty from being against his chest, and for a brief second, I imagined slipping my hand under his jacket to the place they’d vacated.

 I needed to get out more.
 But entertainment hadn’t been high on my priority list of late.